izderadicka/mybookshelf2/README.md

 Documentation - unfortunatelly it usually my weak part.

 Internationalization, Localization, Translation - I really do not like this type of work.
-App is not ready, I guess it would not be too dificult to make it I18N, but it's not priority.
+App is not ready, I guess it would not be too dificult to make it I18N, but it's not a priority.